The German Shepherd or Alsatian is best known for its role as a service dog and is a highly intelligent and loyal companion.

 German Shepherds often are very active and athletic, particularly as youngsters, but may become a little lazier as adult dogs.
 Care should be taken to avoid weight gain as they age, as this will accelerate osteoarthritis, particularly if your Shepherd has hip dysplasia.

 If your Shepherd is prone to scaly, dry skin a gentle oatmeal shampoo and some omega 3 fish oils is recommended (such as Dermega or Dermoscent).
 Some Shepherds actually have quite exudative, greasy skin, in which case Malaseb or Sebolyse is recommended.

 If your Shepherd swims, or gets frequent ear infections, ask your vet how to do preventative ear cleaning with a gentle ear cleaner.

 German Shepherds were originally used to guard livestock.
 Their name was changed to Alsatian during World War I, as the first dogs were brought back from Alsace-Lorraine by soldiers.
 The breed was subsequently used as a search and rescue dog, guide dog, police dog and in the military.

-In 1929 the popular Rin Tin Tin, who starred in 28 Hollywood films received the highest volume of votes for the Best Actor Oscar, but it was thought giving the accolade to a dog would undermine the credibility of the Academy.
-Instead the prize went to second place, despite his popularity.
+In 1929 the popular Rin Tin Tin, who starred in 28 Hollywood films received the highest volume of votes for the Best Actor Oscar, but it was thought to give the accolade to a dog would undermine the credibility of the Academy.
+Instead, the prize went to second place, despite his popularity.
 Rin Tin Tin was originally saved from a WWI battlefield by a US Marine called Lee Duncan.